-Elie Wiesel (1928 – 2016) wrote many books but none so important as Night.
+Elie Wiesel (1928 – 2016) wrote many books but none so important as Night. first published in 1956.
 It is the clear and horrifyingly true story of Wiesel’s evacuation from a Hungarian ghetto and imprisonment in Auschwitz.